damian-vather/Interview-Questions/README.md

 * Data Science Glossary
 * General Questions

+## CV Templates

+There is folder containing some basic templates.
+Note that this is usually the documents that makes the first impression.
+There are other online sites that offer cv templates just make sure you can download it before you write up the whole CV.

 ## Lessons Learned

 I’m going to present a bunch of lessons I learned as bullet points in no particular order.
 Everything listed below is something I wish I knew beforehand, both in terms of preparation on the technical side and in terms of scheduling and other non-technical tips.
 These lessons are not iOS-specific and I’d imagine are generally applicable to all interviews in our industry.